An Annual Review

 Part II – Review mission – vision – purpose – values – goals

-• Review your value statement: does it still reflect your values and pinpoint what you do and why, or does it need to be updated?
+• Review your personal mission statement.
+Does it still reflect your values and pinpoint what you do and why (purpose), or does it need to be updated?
 If you update it, how does that impact your goals?

 Part III – Review your system, routine, and workspace

-Part IV – Plan for the upcoming year
+Part IV – PLANS for the upcoming year

 AnnualReviewMetricsList